opendaylight/docs/docs/release-notes/upgrade-process.rst

 ----------------------

 The following sub-section describes how to upgrade to the ODL Parent version 5.
-Refer to the following link for the ODL parent release notes:

-* `ODL Parent Release Notes <https://github.com/opendaylight/odlparent/blob/v5.0.0/NEWS.rst>`_
+Refer to the `ODL Parent Release Notes <https://github.com/opendaylight/odlparent/blob/v5.0.0/NEWS.rst>`_ for more information.

 Features
 ^^^^^^^^